ThreatConnect and Cisco Umbrella Integration Overview

 The first step is to find your unique URL in Umbrella for the ThreatConnect appliance to communicate with.

-- Log into your Umbrella dashboard, navigate to Settings > Integrations and click ThreatConnect in the table to expand it.
+- Log into your Umbrella dashboard, navigate to Policies > Integrations and click ThreatConnect in the table to expand it.

 - Check Enable and then click Save.
 This generates a unique, specific URL for your organization within Umbrella.